 On the first day of shooting, I walked in and Diane Lane who looked to be all of 12, was getting her nails done.

 One of the assistant directors came up to me all excited and said, “We want to cut your hair and we’ll give you a featured part.”
 Not more $, just more screen time.
 Like an idiot, I said, “okay.”
 Well, they didn’t cut it.
 They butchered it into some 1920s weirdtastic gangster’s moll bob.
 How dumb of me!

 And even dumber, I went out and had new head shots taken the following month ’cause I was auditioning for commercials and I needed some new pics.

 Ahhh… that’s better.
-The following summer… hair grown-out and appropriately hi-lighted. [makeup done professionally] And all prepped out with my Peter-Pan collared camera-ready-plaid-blouse and cardigan sweater from Benetton. [of course.]
-Sooooo eighties!
-Those acronyms for those who don’t know are the acting unions that I joined for film, TV and stage respectively.
+The following summer, hair grown-out and appropriately hi-lighted.
+The makeup done professionally, this time.
+And, all prepped out with my Peter-Pan collared camera-ready-plaid-blouse and cardigan sweater from Benetton. (of course.)
+I’m incredibly proud of being a walking cliche of the eighties!
+BTW, those acronyms for those who don’t know are the acting unions that I joined for film, TV and stage respectively.
 The number belonged to my answering service.
 Remember those?

 Do I ever do any performing these days?